huggingface/blog/deep-rl-pg.md

 - Policy gradient goes faster, **step by step: it can take longer to train (inefficient).**
 - Policy gradient can have high variance (solution baseline)

-If you want to go deeper on why the advantages and disadvantages of Policy Gradients methods, [you can check this video](https://youtu.be/y3oqOjHilio).
+👉 If you want to go deeper on the why the advantages and disadvantages of Policy Gradients methods, [you can check this video](https://youtu.be/y3oqOjHilio).

-So now that we have seen the big picture of Policy-Gradient and its advantages and disadvantages let's study one of them: Reinforce.
+So now that we have seen the big picture of Policy-Gradient and its advantages and disadvantages **let's study and implement one of them**: Reinforce.

 ## Reinforce (Monte Carlo Policy Gradient)